 What We Do

 We were first established in 2004 in Ottawa’s west end.
 Our mission is to provide excellent collaborative service and results while empowering our clientele in achieving their health goals.
 To help you return to play whether that’s sports, playing with your kids/grandkids, leading an active lifestyle or living pain free.
 We take those suffering from chronic pain due to physical trauma from restriction to freedom.
-That physical trauma can be from an injury, fall, motor vehicle accident, surgery, etc.
+That physical trauma can be from an injury, fall, motor vehicle accident, surgery, birthing child(ren), etc.

 How We Do